 Lessons Learnt

-The project is currently in the Feasibility Phase (WS1), and the learning from the project so far can be summarised in the following themes.
+The project has completed the Feasibility Phase (WS1), and the lessons learnt from the project can be summarised as follows.